Mechanism of Injury

 - Soft tissue manipulation and massage to directly stimulate repair.

-- Patient can use crutches in early phase if weight bearing is painful.
+- Patient can use crutches in the early phase if weight bearing is painful.

 - Physical therapy with range of motion exercises and soft tissue manipulation followed by a gradual strengthening program is an important aspect of management.